Electricity sector in Sri Lanka: Thermal power

 Thermal power stations in Sri Lanka now roughly match the installed hydroelectric generation capacity, with a share of nearly 49% of the available capacity in December 2013 and 40% of power generated in 2013.
-Thermal power stations in Sri Lanka runs on diesel, other fuel oils, naptha or coal.
+Thermal power stations in Sri Lanka run on diesel, other fuel oils, naphtha or coal.
 The Norocholai Coal Power Station, the only coal-fired power station in the country, was commissioned in late 2011, adding a further 300 megawatts of electrical capacity to the grid.
 It is currently planned to add an additional 600 MW of capacity to Norocholai in the next half decade.
 The second and final coal power station, the Sampur Coal Power Station, is under consideration in Trincomalee and is expected to be in-service by the end of 2017.
 On 13 September 2016 the Attorney General's Department informed the Supreme Court that the Sampur Coal fired plant has been cancelled and will not be built.